 To break these down further, when answering who you are, you should provide a brief history of your company and talk about why you’re in business.
-Focus on what you value as an organisation, and what you’re currently doing to realise your vision for the company.
+Focus on what you value as an organization, and what you’re currently doing to realize your vision for the company.

 What you do should include information about the range of products and services you provide, who your current customers are and how you reach them, and a description of any processes that are critical to your business success.